 Kali Linux is an open-source, Debian-based Linux distribution.
 It is specifically developed to perform certain security tasks, such as penetrating testing, computer forensics, security research, and reverse engineering.

 Although you can use testing tools on any Linux distribution, installing and configuring takes a significant amount of effort and time.
 Kali, on the other hand, comes with all the necessary tools required to conduct comprehensive penetration testing, from information gathering to final reporting.

 It includes tons of tools and utilities that allow security and IT professionals to assess the security of the target system.
 Furthermore, Metapackages give you the flexibility to install a particular set of tools based on your specific requirements.

 Along with pen testers, Kali is used by security administrators, network architects, forensic engineers, and white hat hackers to discover and audit weaknesses that may present in the system.

 What’s more?
-Kali Linux available for many different platforms, including mobile devices, ARM, virtual machine, windows subsystem for Linux, Amazon web services, and bare metal.
+Kali Linux is available for many different platforms, including mobile devices, ARM, virtual machines, windows subsystem for Linux, Amazon web services, and bare metal.